 I highly recommend Spanish Verdejo Spanish white wine.
 It grows in the high plateau north of Madrid.
 Cold winters and hot summers create a wine that embodies all the different styles of Sauvignon Blanc in one wine.
 The bold citrus and grass flavors common in New Zealand and California styles combine with the fuller-bodied, mineral-flavored styles from the Loire Valley in France.
 Unlike most Sauvignon Blanc, Verdejo gets better with age.
 The wild, grassy flavors will mellow into richer, nuttier flavors.

 You still love Chardonnay?

-Viura is your Spanish choice.
-Protected from strong winds by mountains along the Ebro River, Viura is grown in the Rioja region.
+Viura is your Spanish white wine choice.
+Protected from strong winds by mountains along the Ebro River, Viura grows in the Rioja region.
 Rioja is famous for red wines.
 Viura is the name of the grape, and is frequently labeled as such.
 It’s also referred to as White Rioja.
 It can be drunk young and un-oaked or it can be sold as a Gran Reserva Rioja Blanco.
 This means it must be aged in oak casks for four years and six months.
 The rich vanilla, hazelnut flavors and creamy texture will remind you why you fell in love with Chardonnay in the first place

 By Georgene Mortimer, Island Winery

 The perfect bottle of handcrafted artisan wine awaits at Island Winery on Cardinal Rd.
 Tastings, wine by the glass and cheese platters are available Monday-Saturday from 12:30-5:30 p.m. and Sunday from 12-4 p.m.
 843-842-3141 or www.islandwinery.com.